Choose your country

 Slip Resistance Graphic

-What's Marmoleum / linoleum made of?
+What is linoleum flooring made of?

 Flax seed oil, wood flour, pine rosins, jute, limestone and pigments